ladybug-tools/ladybug-web/README.md

 ### Features

-* 3D plot of analemmas of Sun azimuth and altitude once an hour for days 1 through 28 of each month.
+* 3D plot of analemmas of Sun azimuth and altitude once an hour for all the days of the month.
 	* Midnight highlighted is red.
 Noon highlighted in green
 	* Placards indicate the hour of each analemma
 	* Displays current position of sun
 	* Displays shadow and shade
+	( Displays a transparent yellow band indicating the total annual sun path
 	* Reference object (Trylon and Perisphere) to indicate shade and shadow coverage
 * Select location
 	* By latitude and longitude sliders